 The proposed bill, known as the App Store Accountability Act, aims to enhance the protection of minors in Alaska regarding the use and distribution of mobile applications.
 Starting January 1, 2026, app store providers will be required to verify the age of individuals downloading or purchasing apps and obtain verifiable parental consent before allowing minors to access various functionalities, including downloading apps and making in-app purchases.
-The bill outlines specific duties for app store providers, such as providing mechanisms for parents to control app access based on age ratings and ensuring that age ratings and content descriptors are clearly displayed.
-Additionally, developers are mandated to use app store interfaces to verify age categories and parental consent, and they must provide features that allow parents to monitor and restrict app usage.
+The bill outlines specific duties for app store providers, such as providing mechanisms for parents to control app downloads based on age ratings and ensuring that age ratings and content descriptors are clearly displayed.
+Additionally, developers are mandated to use the app store's programming interface to verify age categories and parental consent, and they must provide features for parents to manage their children's app usage.

 Statutes affected: HB0046A, AM HB 46, introduced 01/17/2025: 45.50.620, 45.50.690, 45.50.650, 09.17.020, 45.50.660, 45.50.670, 45.48.090